Vietnam: Merger Control

 To date, the NCC has not been formally established.
 As such, the MOIT has directed the VCCA to remain in charge of administering the merger control regime until the new competition watchdog is instituted.

-As the Competition Law 2018 adopts the effects-based approach when it comes to merger control, an offshore transaction will be caught if it has an actual or potential restrictive impact on the Vietnamese market.
+As the merger control regime under the Competition Law 2018 adopts the effects-based approach, an offshore transaction will be caught if it has an actual or potential restrictive impact on the Vietnamese market.

 As a general rule, parties to a contemplated foreign-to-foreign transaction that have local subsidiaries or generate sales in or into Vietnam must notify such transaction if any of the filing thresholds is met.